 Effect for NIRCam coronagraphy

 The NIRCam team has evaluated the effect of spectral mismatch on sensitivity for separations between 0.5” and 2” from a central object.
 These calculations were performed using pyNRC, a Python-based tool making use of WebbPSF.
 Figures 1–3 show the results for 3 of the most common filters (F200W, F322W2, and F444W) for NIRCam coronagraphic imaging with round occulting masks.

 Note: these calculations are only accounting for the effect of spectral mismatch between a science target (vertical axis) and a PSF reference (horizontal axis).
-They suppose that everything else is optimal (no thermal drift induced wavefront errors, no misregistration).
-Therefore this loss of sensitivity should be thought of as the "best case scenario" if everything else is well mitigated thanks to a good observing and PSF subtraction strategy.
-It is probably safe to assume these results are reliable beyond 1" separation, as inside this region other effects will dominate any spectral mismatch effects.
+They suppose that everything else is optimal (no thermal drift-induced wavefront errors, no misregistration).
+Therefore this loss of sensitivity should be thought of as the "best case scenario" if everything else is well mitigated thanks to good observing and PSF subtraction strategies.
+It is probably safe to assume these results are reliable beyond 1" separation, as inside this region, other effects will dominate any spectral mismatch effects.
 Nevertheless, in many cases the loss of sensitivity due to spectral mismatch may be acceptable and constraints on the spectral type may be relaxed in favor of suitable reference stars that are brighter and/or closer on the sky.

 Web users may click on the figures for a larger view.